Find Trade Colleges

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Some careers associated with plastics and polymer engineering tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with plastics and polymer engineering tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Online Plastics & Polymer Engineering Programs